adamelmasry/TOR-persist/README.md

 ### Setup

 1. **Download the script**: Clone or download `TOR-persist` from the repository.
-2. **Review the Scripts**: Familiarize yourself with the PowerShell scripts and their functionalities.
+2. **Review the Scripts**: Familiarise yourself with the PowerShell script and its functionality.

 ### Execution

-1. **Run the Main Script**: Execute the provided PowerShell script.
+1. **Run the Script**: Execute the provided PowerShell script.
 It will:
    - Download Tor Browser.
    - Set up a registry key for persistence.
    - Launch the Tor Browser, simulating an APT's persistent access.
-2. **Monitor and Analyze**: Use your blue team tools to monitor, detect, and analyze the behavior induced by the script.
+2. **Monitor and Analyse**: Use your security tools to monitor, detect, and analyse the behavior induced by the script.

 ### Cleanup